novika-lang/novika/README.md

 partially resolved later with a dynamic (runtime) type check system), and in docs too.

-You can run REPL with: `novika core repl.nk`
+You can run REPL with: `novika repl`

 ## How can I learn Novika?